Xinjian-Paul-Li/open_data/docs/assignments.md

 - Using command line terminal and Linux system;
 - Python programming: parallel computing.

+---
 ### <a name="a4"> Assignment 4: Disambiguation using algorithm (individual/group, 15% points) </a>

 Disambiguating entity is a common task in data preprocessing.
 For example, the University of Texas at Austin can be written as "UT Austin," "UT-Austin," or even "UTA."
 How can we recognize these records and give them a unique ID?
 This assignment will practice this ability.

 Tasks:
 The dataset provided to you is retrieved from [Scopus](https://dev.elsevier.com/index.html), one of the largest bibliographical databases in the world.
+Each line is a record of a published paper on nonprofit studies.
 You are expected to:
 1. Generate a codebook of this dataset;
 2. Create criteria for disambiguating authors and affiliations.
 3. Explain why the criteria can generate valid results.
 3. Compile a function according to the criteria, run the function on records, and give unique IDs to these entities.
 4. Verify accuracy: choose a random sample and manually check the false positive and false negative rates.
-5. A detailed documentation of the rationale of the criteria and codes.
+5. Describe: 1) who are the most productive authors in nonprofit studies?
+2) Which are the most productive institutions in nonprofit studies?
+6. Remember to document everything in detail using a Jupyter Notebook!

+---
 ### <a name="a5"> Assignment 5: Network / text analysis (individual/group, 10% points) </a>

 Choose an assignment of your interest: